nomppy/nomppy.github.io/content/posts/impostor.md

-i badly wanted some structure in my life, something reliable to lean on. but i'd overcompensated: in the fall, i read poems, wrote some too. i went out to performances with friends and let novelty guide me to any event. maybe my world was out of focus, maybe it was enveloped in smoke, but the smoke caught color from the shore and, with every breathe, filled me with it, too. i didn't know where i was going or what i was doing, but it felt beautiful. now, my world is sharper, sharpened by one definition after another. block by block, i transformed the ground under my feet into an n x n grid and i'm making measured progress. yet the little shore with the colorful lights is gone, so is the sky,
+i badly wanted some structure in my life, something reliable to lean on. but i'd overcompensated: in the fall, i read poems, wrote some too. i went out to performances with friends and let novelty guide me to any event. maybe my world was out of focus, maybe it was enveloped in smoke, but the smoke caught color from the shore and, with every breathe, filled me with it, too. i didn't know where i was going or what i was doing, but it felt Beautiful. now, my world is sharper, sharpened by one definition after another. block by block, i transformed the ground under my feet into an n x n grid and i'm making measured progress. yet the little shore with the colorful lights is gone, so is the sky,